Chapter 13 is a perfect situation for people who are trying to stop mortgage foreclosure, sheriff sales, or upset tax sales.

 Bankruptcy helps hundreds of thousands of people in the United States regain control of their finances on an annual basis.
 Medical bills, unemployment, poor investment decisions, tax liability, and many other events can lead to difficulty paying your bills.
 You may start receiving phone calls and letters from creditors and may fear you may lose your car or even your home.
 Fortunately, filing for bankruptcy can be a solution to managing and wiping out your debts so that you can keep your property and start over with a clean slate.

 If you're facing insurmountable debt, call The Law Offices of Michael Alan Siddons, Esquire today for a consultation to discuss your options.
-Consultations are free, so call us at 610-255-7500 for assistance in Media, PA; Rising Sun, MD & Staten Island, NY areas.
+Bankruptcy consultations are free, so call us at 610-255-7500 for assistance in Media, PA; Rising Sun, MD & Staten Island, NY areas.

 Insolvency occurs when your debts are greater than your assets or you no longer have the ability to pay your debts.
 Generally, people file bankruptcy to try to resolve their insolvency.
 If you are not insolvent, an attorney can possibly help you find other debt relief options.

 In you are insolvent, there are several different kinds of bankruptcy that individuals and businesses may file under the U.S. Bankruptcy Code.
 While Chapter 7 is the most common type of consumer bankruptcy, it is not necessarily the right option for everyone.
 Experienced bankruptcy lawyer Michael Siddons can evaluate your specific situation and help you determine the right type of bankruptcy to leave you in the best financial situation possible when your case is over.
 Mike is an affordable attorney for an insolvent debtor and has your best financial interests in mind.

 In order to make a decision regarding Chapter 13 bankruptcy, it is important to first understand some basic information regarding the Chapter 13 process and requirements.